rmsguhan/inputex/README.md

 For detailed informations, have a look at our complete documentation.

-It is built on top of the [http://developer.yahoo.com/yui/](YUI library) (2.7.0) and supports all major browsers.
+It is built on top of the [YUI library](http://developer.yahoo.com/yui/) (2.7.0) and supports all major browsers.
 Please report your specific browser issues in the forum.

 Resources
 =========